Safety: The #1 Priority of the Toy Industry

 The Toy Association’s Toy Safety Report

-As part of its ongoing efforts to provide parents and caregivers with accurate information about safe play, TIA conducted a comprehensive analysis of one such annual list – U.S. PIRG’s “Trouble in Toyland” – looking at reports issued from 2008 through 2013.
+As part of its ongoing efforts to provide parents and caregivers with accurate information about safe play, The Toy Association conducted a comprehensive analysis of one such annual list – U.S. PIRG’s “Trouble in Toyland” – looking at reports issued from 2008 through 2013.
 The analysis determined that PIRG’s data is consistently unreliable and repeatedly unable to support the allegations that the toys identified in its reports present any danger to children at play.

 Click here to view The Toy Association’s report.